 Wet, slippery roads cause more potential problems for a two-wheeled vehicle than they do a four-wheeled one.

 The good news is that today’s motorcycle tires are modern marvels when it comes to traction.
 They’re much better at maintaining a good grip with the road than their older counterparts were.
 With a few common-sense precautions, they’ll keep you upright in the rain.

 One way this can happen is through hydroplaning.
-When you ride through standing water, your tire can ride up on the water’s surface like a water ski, losing contact with the pavement.
+When you ride through standing water and puddles, your tire can ride up on the water’s surface like a water ski, losing contact with the pavement.
 This is much more likely to happen with worn tires.